Scoring and Score Reporting

-- An Examinee Performance Report for each examinee, which includes the examinee’s total test standard score and performance profiles outlining areas of strength and weakness, as compared to the International Comparison Group (ICG), in each content area measured by the exam.
+- An Examinee Performance Report for each examinee, which includes the examinee’s total test score and performance profiles outlining areas of strength and weakness, as compared to the International Comparison Group (ICG), in each content area measured by the exam.
 This report links to Interpretation Guidelines that help examinees understand all aspects of their score and allow them to compare their performance on the IFOM BSE or CSE to the United States Medical Licensing Exam® USMLE® Step 1 or Step 2 Clinical Knowledge (CK).

-- A score roster in PDF format listing each examinee’s total test standard score, along with information on the examinee group’s mean, standard deviation, minimum, and maximum performance.
+- A score roster in PDF format listing each examinee’s total test score, along with information on the examinee group’s mean, standard deviation, minimum, and maximum performance.